udhos/groupcache/README.md

 # groupcache

+This is version v2.5.0 from https://github.com/mailgun/groupcache modified to remove global state, for testing recreation of groupcache resources.

+---

 A modified version of [group cache](https://github.com/golang/groupcache) with support for `context.Context`, [go modules](https://github.com/golang/go/wiki/Modules), and explicit key removal and expiration.
 See the `CHANGELOG` for a complete list of